gengyanlei/fire-smoke-detect-yolov4/README.md

         --label_name: fire
     ```
-* If you want to convert VOC to COCO format:
+* If you want to convert VOC to YOLO format:
     ```
     Call darknet-yolov4's scripts voc_label.py
     ```